Nine Things You Must Do When You Visit San Diego

 BY INIGO FIGURACION

-If you’re visiting San Diego for the first time, you may be overwhelmed by all the options of things to do.
-From the world-famous zoo to the gorgeous beaches, ultra-trendy nightclubs to the grand historic districts, there is something for everyone when visiting this Southern California city and most of these can be done even if you only have one day in town.
+If you’re visiting San Diego for the first time, you may be overwhelmed by all the options.
+From the world-famous zoo to the gorgeous beaches, ultra-trendy nightclubs to the grand historic districts.
+In San Diego there is something fun for everyone to do.
+Most of these can be done even if you only have one day in town.

 Hit The Beach